evapalatou/dream-life-fitness/README.md

 ## Bugs

-1. Add bootstrap code to introductory text at the home page.
+1. Add piece of code to introductory text at the home page.
 [SOLVED]
 - Solution: applied css class intro-text to create some left/right padding to prevent text expansion.
 2. Remove the embedded style from .html file at the flip cards section on the home page.
 [SOLVED]
 - Solution: added .css code to incorporate the changes and improve the html coding practices.